enonic/enonic/xp/7.0/render-post-process.md

 ## Rendering Post-Process

-It is a part of the rendering that is executed for HTML content.
+Post-Process is a part of the rendering that is executed for HTML content.

 It is executed at the end of:
 - **Page** rendering